 Persian Gulf or Arabian Gulf?

-Historically, due to long lasted vast Persian Empire, the most important and strategic Gulf of the Middle East has been called “Persian Gulf‘” in all documented geographic evidences.
+Historically, due to long-lasted vast Persian Empire, the most important and strategic Gulf of the Middle East has been called the “Persian Gulf‘” in all documented geographic evidences.
 Since 1970s some Arab nations located on the opposite side of the Hormuz strait started to call it the Arabian Gulf.
 But do not try to do so in Iran, since people are sensitive about it.
 As Iranians say, it’s the “forever” Persian Gulf!

 4

-Laws on Iranian shores
+Laws on Iranian Sea shores

 According to the Iranian law, swimming or sunbathing on beaches of Iran is allowed for men and women in special separate sections on beaches.
 Walking on the beach, of course, is not subject to gender segregation.
 There’s also the issue of using the hotel pool, they have different time tables for men and women.